codedcomposer/AsianKombat-47/README.md

 # AsianKombat47

-*ONLY use on Greenfoot 2.4.0 (Any newer, or older versions may will not work)
+*The game no longer works as well as it should, unless you never upgraded greenfoot since V2.4.0 *ONLY use on Greenfoot 2.4.0 (Any newer, or older versions may will not work)

 open project.greenfoot to launch game